marweda/master-s-thesis/README.md

 # VIGAMLSS: Variational Inference for Generalized Additive Models for Location, Scale and Shape

-This repository was made for the Master's Thesis "Stochastic Variational Inference for Structured Additive Distributional Regression in Peak-over-Threshold Extreme Value Modeling".
+This repository was made for my Master's Thesis "Stochastic Variational Inference for Structured Additive Distributional Regression in Peak-over-Threshold Extreme Value Modeling".

-It contains the implementation of Stochastic Variational Inference (SVI) for Bayesian Structured Additive Distributional Regression (SADR) based on Generalized Additive Models for Location, Scale and Shape (GAMLSS).
-The implementation includes a comparison of SVI with Markov Chain Monte Carlo (MCMC) NUTS for Generalized Pareto (GP) distributed responses and addresses the computational SVI challenges posed by the parameter-dependent support of the GP distribution.
+The VIGAMLSS scripts contain the implementation of Stochastic Variational Inference (SVI) for Bayesian Structured Additive Distributional Regression (SADR) based on Generalized Additive Models for Location, Scale and Shape (GAMLSS).
+The notebook uses the VIGAMLSS scripts to compare SVI with the Markov Chain Monte Carlo (MCMC) No-U Turn Sampler (NUTS) for Generalized Pareto (GP) distributed responses and to have a look at the computational SVI challenges posed by the parameter-dependent support of the GP distribution.
 It also implements a Bayesian peak-over-threshold extreme value modeling approach utilizing the Asymmetric Laplace Distribution (ALD).

 ## Overview

 The repository provides a Python implementation of SVI as detailed in the accompanying thesis using the JAX framework.
 The implementation is structured as a package named VIGAMLSS, which provides a modeling pipeline for:

 - Design matrix construction for P-splines
-- SADR Model specification
+- SADR GAMLSS Model specification
 - SVI posterior inference

 ## Features

+VIGAMLSS:
-- SVI implementation with Full Covariance Multivariate Normal (FCMN) variational distribution
+- Automatic Differentiation Variational Inference (ADVI) optimization algorithm with Full Covariance Multivariate Normal (FCMN) variational distribution
-- Modified GP distribution for handling parameter-dependent support durin SVI optimization
+- Modified GP distribution for handling parameter-dependent support during SVI optimization
 - Asymmetric Laplace (AL) distribution implementation for Two-stage Peaks-over-Threshold extreme value modeling
+- Inverse Gamma, Normal, (Degenerate) Multivariate Normal, and Half-Cauchy prior implementation

+Notebook:
 - Comparative analysis with MCMC NUTS (using Liesel)
 - Evaluation metrics including Wasserstein and Sinkhorn distances
 - Simulation study with varying sample sizes
-- Case study using Danish Fire Insurance dataset
+- Peak-over-Threshold Extreme Value Modeling Case study using Danish Fire Insurance dataset

 ## Core Dependencies